-- 1. Free Application of Federal Student Aid (FAFSA) a need analysis document published by the Department of Education.
-Information is sent to the FAFSA Processing System (FPS) for an analysis of the expected family contribution (EFC).
-Students receive a Student Aid Report (SAR) which shows the results of the analysis.
+- Free Application of Federal Student Aid (FAFSA) a need analysis document published by the Department of Education.
+Information is sent to the FAFSA Processing System (FPS) for an analysis of the Student Aid Index (SAI).
+Students receive a FAFSA Submission Summary (FSS) which shows the results of the analysis.
 Federal aid may only be awarded based on the official results of the FAFSA. - 2.
-Students are not required to provide copies of SAR's to Tennessee Tech since we receive electronic copies via the dataload process through EDConnect.
+Students are not required to provide copies of FSS's to Tennessee Tech since we receive electronic copies via the dataload process through EDConnect.
 The institutional copy is called the Institutional Student Information Record (ISIR). - 3.
 Federal Direct Loan Application (Subsidized and Unsubsidized) students who are awarded Federal Direct Loans must complete Master Promissory Notes (MPNs) if they are new borrowers.
 First-time borrowers must complete loan entrance counseling requirements as well.
 Entrance counseling is completed electronically by going to www.studentaid.gov.
 Once the student completes this process, we will receive a confirmation electronically.
 The Loan Processor is responsible for collecting this data and updating the student's file.